University of Gothenburg

 He teaches three courses in environmental economics at Chalmers: Course 1, Course 2, and Course 3Recent research focuses on issues of acceptability of policy instruments, their distributional effects and ways of making efficient instruments such as taxes more acceptable by refunding or using revenues constructively.

 Although he still works on the economic theory of policy design and such overarching issues as fiscal reform, corporate environmental responsibility, circular economy, green growth, more and more attention is turned to actual interdisciplinary, empirical work.
 Currently he works on a range of issues from biodiversity protection and climate economics to green bonds and green finance, chemicals management.
-The largest focus is policy instruments to deal with climate change.
+When it comes to Biodiversity he is a PI (Principal Investigator) in BECC www.becc.lu.se, and a member of Biopath https://www.mistrabiopath.se/

 During the last two decades he has built up the Environmental Economics Unit (EEU) at the University of Gothenburg.
 This research group works both on environmental valuation, policy design and natural resource issues.
 For about two decades we gave a unique PhD program (with a large participation of graduate students from developing countries financed by the Swedish International Development Cooperation Agency, Sida).
 After graduating most of the PhDs joined the Environment for Development initiative (EfD) which does policy relevant research in developing countries.

 Our research group is thus closely connected to several others with which we collaborate closely.
-This applies in particular to EfD but also Mistra Biopath and BECC on the impacts of climate change on biodiversity and ecosystem services, FRAM on chemicals, CECAR, the Centre for Collective Action Research and the Mistra Carbon Exit research programme.
+This applies in particular to EfD but also Mistra Biopath and BECC on the impacts of climate change on biodiversity and ecosystem services and FRAM on chemicals.
 Moreover, we have close research and teaching links to Physical Resource Theory at Chalmers.

 Recent highlights: